hyosung11/Launch-School/journal.md

 11:50 Ready to practice the Assignment: Calculaor.

 13:14 So much to learn about Node, NPM, ESLint, config files.
 ESLint is not reading my `.eslintrc.yml` file.
 Eyes are strained and my legs are tired.
 I am going to the dining room table now.

+13:56 I notice that my mind is much sharper since I have been programming every day.
+I really want everything in my life to be organized well and so I am running algorithms on everything from the way that my wallet is organized to my external environment.
+This is so much fun to do all of this.

+14:14 I finished Walk-through: Refactoring Calculator assignment with `calculator_practice.js`.

+14:26 The Launch School curriculum is definitely the slow path to proficiency.
+I have spent the day going back through the Calculator assignment to do it again.